samgovier/front-end-dev/epctsjs/ts.md

 Debugging on the client
 ---

-Even though the browser is executin JS, debugging in TS is done when using browser developer tools, like in Chrome.
+Even though the browser is executing JS, debugging in TS is done when using browser developer tools, like in Chrome.

 This is done with a `js.map` file, like this one: